dlenroc/appium-roku-driver/README.md

 ### Contexts

-- `ECP` (default) [External Control Protocol](https://github.com/dlenroc/node-roku/blob/main/packages/ecp#readme) is a context which finds elements quickly, but reports incorrect element coordinates and does not see many attributes.
+- `ECP` (default) [External Control Protocol](https://github.com/dlenroc/node-roku/blob/main/packages/ecp#readme) is a context that finds elements quickly, but reports incorrect element coordinates and does not see many attributes.

 - `ODC` (WIP) [On Device Component](https://github.com/dlenroc/node-roku/blob/main/packages/odc#readme) is a context that sees all attributes and reports coordinates relative to the viewport (can be tunned using `elementResponseAttributes` setting).